aisingapore/TagUI/docs/faq.rst

 How do I find the id, name, class or other attributes of a web element?
 ----------------------------------------------------------------------------
-In Chrome, right-click on the element, click Inspect.
+In Chrome/Edge, right-click on the element, click Inspect.
 There will be some highlighted HTML, like this:

 .. image:: ./_static/element_attributes.png